-- " Enhances pedestrian permeability within the PDA with a number of important mid-block connections and a shared zone environment along Queen's Wharf Road. - " Provides improved pedestrian connections to public transport including ferry terminals.
+" Enhances pedestrian and cyclist safety, accessibility and permeability within the PDA with a number of important cross block links and a shared zone environment along the majority of Queen's Wharf Road.

-- " Provides improved pedestrian connections to the Brisbane CBD, Queen Street Mall, Queensland University of Technology campus, Queensland Parliament, the City Botanic Gardens, Victoria Bridge and Goodwill Bridge at a number of key access points. - " Improves pedestrian connectivity from the QWB PDA across the Brisbane River to the South Bank Parklands and the Cultural Precinct. - " Maintains and improves cycling infrastructure including the Bicentennial Bikeway. - " Improves significant intersections and other intersections where required to provide for increased vehicle movements as well as enhance the pedestrian experience in the PDA. - " Activates and enhances existing marine infrastructure to support and grow river tourism operations.
+- Improves public transport legibility and connectivity to nearby bus stops, train stations and ferry terminals including future public transport stops where confirmed. - Provides improved pedestrian connectivity to the surrounding area including the Queen Street Mall, Queensland University of Technology campus, Queensland Parliament, the City Botanic Gardens, Victoria Bridge and Goodwill Bridge via a number of key pedestrian access points. - Improves pedestrian connectivity from the QWB PDA across the Brisbane River to the South Bank Parklands and the Cultural Precinct. - Maintains and improves cycling infrastructure including the Bicentennial Bikeway and links to the rest of the CBD. - Maintains the functionality of the local road network including vehicle and bus access, and connectivity to the Riverside Expressway. - Enhances significant intersections and other intersections where required to improve the pedestrian experience and public realm quality while adequately providing for vehicle movements including cyclists. - " Activates and enhances existing landings to support and grow river tourism operations.